CLARIAH/grlcR/README.md

 # retrieve results from sparql query
 hisq <- repo.summary("CLARIAH/wp4-queries-hisco")
 hisq
-repo.query(hisq, 2) # 2 being second of the sparql queries
+repo.query(hisq, 2) # 2 being the second of the sparql queries in this repo
 ```